miaoulafrite/pwcdevtest/README.md

 ## When you're done

-Push your work to the repo and notify the person auditioning you.
+Push your work to the repo and notify us.